 Covina, CA, 91722

 No, a physical exam or evidence of health is not required.
 Anyone with a new hire date within 13 months of effective date will be given a guaranteed issue of up to $4000.
-Any employees with a hire date of 13 months or longer will have to answer a medical question.
+There are a few simple questions if you wish to purchase (and qualify) for the $5000 benefit.

 While no medical questionnaire is required to enroll in the disability insurance program, please be aware that a Pre-existing Condition Provision applies if you become disabled within 12 months of becoming insured.